owncloud/docs/docs/best-practices.md

 This is an example of an URL containing problematic characters which needs special treatment:
 `https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)`

-**Strongly** in favour using following method which greatly improves readbility during authoring the document.
+**Strongly** in favour of using the following method which greatly improves readability while authoring the document.

 ```
 = The Page Header